First Semester Electives for New Students

 Popular Choices for a First Semester Liberal Education Elective.

-These are based on typical Fall course offerings.
-Some courses may also be offered again in the Winter semester, as well.
-Some courses may have restrictions in place (see above).
+The list below is based on typical Fall course offerings.
+Some courses may also be offered again in the Winter semester as well.

 ACCT 1220 - Introductory Financial Accounting